-We continue to implement our human rights-related policies and Code of Professional Conduct on an ongoing basis, while supporting these with regular awareness building and training.
-New colleagues must adhere to the Code and participate in an onboarding session that informs them about our firm's values.
-Annually, all colleagues must certify they comply with our firm's core policies and complete Professional Standards and Risk training.
+We continue to implement our human rights-related policies such as our Workplace Conduct Policy and Our Code on an ongoing basis, while supporting these with regular awareness building and training.
+New colleagues must adhere to Our Code and participate in an onboarding session that informs them about our firm's values.
+Annually, all colleagues must certify they comply with our firm's core policies and complete Risk training.

-Every firm member has the right to raise concerns about values, ethics and professional conduct without fear of retaliation.
+Every firm member is responsible for raising concerns about values, ethics, professional conduct, and any potential violation of laws or firm policies and has the right to do so without fear of retaliation.
 In addition to clearly defined internal channels, we have a global hotline that allows colleagues to raise concerns relating to potential violations of laws and our firm's policies, professional standards and values in a confidential manner and, where legally permissible, anonymously.
 We do not tolerate retaliation of any kind against firm members who in good faith report potential or actual ethics or legal violations.